jaxxstorm/puppet-inspec/README.md

 ##### `install_method` [String]

 Specifies the install method you wish to use.
-Possible values are: 'url' (default) : 'package' If package is specified, it's assumed the package is in an available repo
+Possible values are: 'url' (default) : 'package' : 'gem' If package is specified, it's assumed the package is in an available repo

 ##### `download_path` [String]